 Parents are often unaware of the age at which they should talk about alcohol and, more importantly, how to do it.
 The good news is that children find their parents’ opinion to be important, and that it is better to talk about the issue at an early age.

-Important!
 Alcohol affects young people’s health in the long run!
-Regular drinking can lead to brain damage, oral, throat or oesophageal cancer, liver cirrhosis, heart disease and/or impotence that only appears once the individual has reached adult age.
+Regular drinking can lead to brain damage, oral, throat or esophageal cancer, liver cirrhosis, heart disease and/or impotence that only appears once the individual has reached adult age.

 Young people aged 15 to 24 are more likely to commit suicide.
 Since the chemical effects of alcohol on the brain weaken the ability to control their actions, its use contributes to the onset of suicidal thoughts.